abd2re/ib-notes-save/Arts.md

 	“I found that I could say things with color and shapes that I couldn't say in any other way—things that I had no words for.”
 Georgia O'Keeffe

+1. I agree with that quotation.
+2. Visual arts like painting.
-- Art can say more things than words
-- We can find unparalleled beauty in art
+3. Art can say more things than words.
+We can find unparalleled beauty in art.

-1. I agree with that quotation,
+4.